 The AUSF and the UE shall associate a 16-bit counter, CounterUPU, with the key KAUSF.

-The UE shall initialize the CounterUPU to 0x00 0x00 when the KAUSF is derived.
+The UE shall initialize the CounterUPU to 0x00 0x00 when the KAUSF is made valid.

 To generate the UPU-MAC-IAUSF, the AUSF shall use a counter, called a CounterUPU.
 The CounterUPU shall be incremented by the AUSF for every new computation of the UPU-MAC-IAUSF.
 The CounterUPU is used as freshness input into UPU-MAC-IAUSF and UPU-MAC-IUE derivations as described in the Annex A.19 and Annex A.20 respectively, to mitigate the replay attack.
 The AUSF shall send the value of the CounterUPU (used to generate the UPU-MAC-IAUSF) along with the UPU-MAC-IAUSF to the UE.
 The UE shall only accept CounterUPU value that is greater than stored CounterUPU value.
 The UE shall update the stored CounterUPU with the received CounterUPU, only if the verification of the received UPU-MAC-IAUSF is successful.
 The UE shall use the CounterUPU received from the UDM, when deriving the UPU-MAC-IUE for the UE Parameters Upadate Data acknowledgement.